ayaohsu/flask_order_management/README.md

 This is an implementation of a product and order management service, using Flask and PostgreSQL, containerized by Docker.

-I chose to use a SQL database (RDBMS) since mostly we are dealing with structured data here (products and orders).
-It also comes in handy with integrity constraints that RDBMS provides so less additional check is required at the application level.
+I chose to use a SQL database (RDBMS) since we are mostly dealing with structured data here (like products and orders).
+Also RDBMS supoprts integrity constraints so some of the checks can be implemented in the db level instead of needing to be addded in the application code.

 ### To Run the Service